ELIXIR: Participants

-As of September 2023 the following countries and EMBL-EBI have signed the ELIXIR Consortium Agreement (ECA) in order to become a member of ELIXIR: Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Israel, Italy, Luxembourg, the Netherlands, Norway, Portugal, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom.
+As of June 2026 the following countries and EMBL-EBI have signed the ELIXIR Consortium Agreement (ECA) in order to become a member of ELIXIR: Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Israel, Italy, Luxembourg, Malta, the Netherlands, Norway, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom.

-Austria, Cyprus and Romania are Observer countries, working towards ratifying the ECA in the near future.
+Austria, Croatia, Latvia and Poland are Observer countries, working towards ratifying the ECA in the near future.

 Countries that have signed the ECA are allocated representation on the ELIXIR Board.

 The preparatory phase of ELIXIR was coordinated by Professor Dame Janet Thornton of EMBL-EBI.
 The Founding Director of ELIXIR, Dr Niklas Blomberg, took up his position in the new ELIXIR Hub in Cambridge in May 2013.
-He left ELIXIR in December 2023 and Prof Tim Hubbard has been appointed the new Director as of March 2024.
+He left ELIXIR in December 2023 and Prof Tim Hubbard was appointed Director in March 2024.

 Funding

 By the end of 2012 ELIXIR completed its five-year preparatory phase funded by the EU's Seventh Framework Programme as part of the European Strategy Forum on Research Infrastructures (ESFRI) process.

 In 2015 ELIXIR was awarded €19 Million HORIZON 2020 funding to run the EXCELERATE project, this was followed by the CONVERGE project in 2020.
 Both projects enabled ELIXIR to coordinate and extend national and international data resources.
 ELIXIR has also set up collaborations to apply for other large scale funding for other EU projects, in which it is also involved in an organisational capacity, for example for the CORBEL, FAIRplus, EOSC-Life, B1MG, GDI and BY-COVID projects.

 Each member state jointly contributes towards the funding of the ELIXIR Hub in proportion to their GDP.
 Some countries have allocated new funds to contribute towards their ELIXIR Node.
 The services and activities of the ELIXIR Nodes will continue to be funded by national agencies.
 Collectively, ELIXIR members will apply for additional external funding.

-In 2024, ELIXIR commences its fourth five-year scientific programme.
+In 2024, ELIXIR commenced its fourth five-year scientific programme.